New Zealand Army: Commemorations

-NZ Army Day is celebrated on 25 March, the anniversary of the day in 1845 when the New Zealand Legislative Council passed the first Militia Act on 25 March 1845 constituting the New Zealand Army.
+New Zealand Army Day is celebrated on 25 March, the date in 1845 when the New Zealand Legislative Council passed the first Militia Act.

 ANZAC Day is the main annual commemorative activity for New Zealand soldiers.
 On 25 April each year the landings at Gallipoli are remembered, though the day has come to mean remembering the fallen from all wars in which New Zealand has been involved.
 While a New Zealand public holiday, it is a duty day for New Zealand military personnel, who, even if not involved in official commemorative activities are required to attend an ANZAC Day Dawn Parade in ceremonial uniform in their home location.

 Remembrance Day, commemorating the end of World War I on 11 November 1918, is marked by official activities with a military contribution normally with parades and church services on the closest Sunday.
 However, ANZAC Day has a much greater profile and involves a much higher proportion of military personnel.

 New Zealand Wars Day is commemorated on 28 October, this is the national day marking the 19th-century New Zealand Wars.

 The various regiments of the New Zealand Army mark their own Corps Days, many of which are derived from those of the corresponding British regiments.
 Examples are Cambrai Day on 20 November for the Royal New Zealand Armoured Corps, St Barbara's Day on 4 December for the Royal Regiment of New Zealand Artillery.